-- To assist GWG review, appropriate expertise on budget and financial matters (e.g., this could be in the form of a specialist reviewer, or can also be assigned to a GWG reviewer with the appropriate background and expertise), will review applications for sound budgeting and provide comments or questions to the GWG for consideration by the reviewers before the reviewer's final scores are entered. - If the financial/budgetary matter potentially directly impacts on the design or feasibility of conducting the project, the GWG may consider this issue in the scoring; otherwise, budgetary and financial issues and questions will not contribute to the scientific score. - As appropriate, review summaries sent to the ICOC will identify scientific as well as budget or other issues.
+- To assist GWG review, appropriate expertise on budget and financial matters (e.g., this could be in the form of a specialist reviewer, or can also be assigned to a GWG reviewer with the appropriate background and expertise), will review applications for sound budgeting and provide comments or questions to the GWG for consideration by the reviewers before the reviewer's final scores are entered. - If the financial/budgetary matter potentially directly impacts on the design or feasibility of conducting the project, the GWG may consider this issue in the scoring (from the October 2012 science subcommittee, a suggestion was made to provide a specific weight, e.g, 10% or some multiple, to the scientific score for budget proposals that raise serious concerns); otherwise, budgetary and financial issues and questions will not contribute to the scientific score. - As appropriate, review summaries sent to the ICOC will identify scientific as well as budget or other issues.
 To the extent endorsed by the GWG, the review summaries will also identify potential resolution should the ICOC approve a given award with budget issues. - CIRM officers should be provided explicit discretion to consider the budget comments, as well as the non budget recommendations, in their negotiations with the applicants.